 Rabbit Awareness Week (RAW) is an annual awareness week aimed at raising awareness of the basic welfare needs that all rabbits have.
 Alongside the RSPCA, RAW has been tireless in its work to raise the living standards of rabbits across the UK.
-This year it ran from the 2nd to the 10th of June.
+We fully support RAW and all that it stands for.

 Rabbits are lovely animals to keep for more than just a few reasons:

 Lively – Rabbits are extremely energetic creatures and they’re great to watch running and jumping around.

 Social – Rabbits are extremely sociable and highly intelligent.
 When looked after correctly and provided with both bunny friends and a caring owner, they can become fantastic companions.

 Clean – They are great at keeping themselves clean, and can even be litter trained!

 If you’re thinking of keeping rabbits it’s important that you understand the commitments involved.
 Many people get rabbits as they believe they are easy to look after.
 However, rabbits require a high level of both monetary investment and commitment from their owners.
 They also have complex dietary needs.
 We recommend getting some advice from a vet or a local rescue centre if you are thinking of keeping rabbits.
 If you do choose to get rabbits we would really recommend that you adopt from a rescue centre such as Blue Cross, RSPCA, RWAF or Wood Green The Animals Charity where you’ll get great advice on how to look after your new friends.